Most Probable Number (MPN) Test: Principle, Procedure, Results

 • Distilled water: 1 L

-• Gently shake the tubes to ensure even distribution of the bacteria throughout the liquid medium.
+• Before inoculation, it’s essential to shake the positive presumptive tubes gently to ensure an even distribution of the bacteria.

 Testing of positive presumptive in EMB medium